7 Underrated Places in Spain Without the Crowds

 Asturias

-Many of Spain’s big cities attract tourists from around the world, so much so that its beautiful small villages can be overlooked.
-Cudillero is one of the nearly 20,000 pueblos found throughout Spain, and a lovely one at that: Located by the Bay of Biscay, this fishing village of around 5,000 people is a masterclass of slow living by the sea.
-Colorful, orange-roofed houses dot the hillsides, which also serve as vantage points for panoramas of both town and ocean.
+Many of Spain’s big cities attract tourists from around the world, which means that its beautiful small villages can be overlooked.
+Cudillero is one of the nearly 20,000 pueblos found throughout Spain, and a lovely one at that.
+Located by the Bay of Biscay, this fishing village of around 5,000 people is a masterclass of slow living by the sea.
+Colorful, orange-roofed houses dot the hillsides, which are also vantage points for panoramas of both town and ocean.

 La Rioja, Basque Country, and Navarre

-Spread across three different autonomous communities, the Rioja wine region is known for its tempranillo grapes, which produce the tannic, full-bodied red varietals of the same name.
-The region’s ideal grape-growing conditions are thanks to the Ebro River, which snakes throughout the area’s rolling hills.
-Admire the scenery with a glass in hand and learn about winemaking at a winery, known locally as a bodega.
-Some of the most attractive, like Lopez de Heredia, are in pueblos like Laguardia and Haro; the latter hosts an annual wine festival in the summer.
+Spread across three different autonomous communities, the Rioja wine region is known for its tempranillo grapes, which produce the tannic, full-bodied red wines of the same name.
+The region’s ideal grape-growing conditions are thanks to the Ebro River, which snakes its way through the area’s rolling hills.
+Admire the scenery with a glass in hand, and learn about winemaking at a winery, known locally as a bodega.
+Some of the most attractive, including López de Heredia, are in pueblos like Laguardia and Haro; the latter hosts an annual wine festival in the summer.

 Chloe Arrojado is the associate editor of destinations at Afar.
 She’s a big fan of cafés, dancing, and asking people on the street for restaurant recommendations.